 If you really must, strive to buy palm oil-containing products only from companies using sustainable palm oil.
 The Roundtable on Sustainable Palm Oil (RSPO) is an association of palm oil producers, growers and consumers with the mission of making sustainable palm oil the norm.
 Look out for the RSPO or the Green Palm sticker at the supermarket – the latter is to certify companies during their transition to fully sustainable palm oil.

 The palm oil industry is also closely monitored by the WWF, who releases periodically a palm oil scorecard, monitoring companies on their efforts to use sustainable palm oil.
-The last scorecard can be downloaded here – you’ll see some companies have made progress, others not so much.

 What else can we do to help?